eirikgr/OsloML/README.md

 9. Getting pyROOT to work add the following to your LD_LIBRARY_PATH:
    - `export LD_LIBRARY_PATH=/opt/app-sync/matlab/bin/glnxa64/`

-You should now be able to run the Logistic Regression tutorial by opening `jupyter-notebook`session in the directory of the ipython files.
+You should now be able to run the Logistic Regression tutorial by cloning the repository:

+`git clone `

+and then open `jupyter-notebook`session in the directory of the ipython files.

 To be able to run the BDT tutorial you'd need some additional installations: